mirzamagix/vocrefine-2/README.md

 - German (Deutsch)

 ### The Learning System
 Vocrefine uses the 10-shelves-system.
-How it works is visible in the Image below.
+How it works?
 A new flashcard starts always in Shelf 1.
 Every time the the User knows the right answer the flashcard moves one Shef up (2, 3, 4, etc.).
 As soon as a wrong answer is entered the card moves back to the first Shelf, no matter in which Shef it was before.
 To "master" a card you have to know the right answer ten times in a row (so ten days in a row if decide to do so) to move the card to the invisible 11th Shelf where it stays until you decide to reset the Box.

 ![-Image error-](https://github.com/mirzamagix/vocrefine-2/blob/master/github-images/Vocrefine_Shelves_System.png?raw=true)